ShulinCao/KRLPapers/README.md

 1. **TEKE: Text-Enhanced Representation Learning for Knowledge Graph.**
 *Zhigang Wang, Juan-Zi Li.* IJCAI 2016. [paper](https://www.ijcai.org/Proceedings/16/Papers/187.pdf)
 	> TEKE incorporates the rich textual content information to expand the semantic structure of the knowledge graph.
 Thus, each relation is enabled to own different representations for different head and tail entities to better handle 1-N/N-1/N-N relations.
-TEKE handle the problems of low performance on 1-N/N-1/N-N1 relations and KG sparseness.
+TEKE also handles the problem of KG sparseness.

 1. **STransE: A Novel Embedding Model of Entities and Relationships in Knowledge Bases.**
 *Dat Quoc Nguyen, Kairit Sirts, Lizhen Qu and Mark Johnson.* NAACL-HLT 2016. [paper](https://arxiv.org/pdf/1606.08140) [code](https://github.com/datquocnguyen/STransE)